-We only keep your personal data for as long as we need to in order to use it as described above in section 5, and/or for as long as we have your permission to keep it.
+We only keep your personal data for as long as we need to in order to use it and/or for as long as we have your permission to keep it.
 In any event, we will conduct an annual review to ascertain whether we need to keep your personal data.
 Your personal data will be deleted if we no longer need it.

 We are allowed to disclose your information in the following cases:

 - If we want to sell our business or our company, we can disclose it to the potential buyer.